Expertise

 Direct Cell-Based Assay:

-This format utilizes a cell line expressing the target receptor and measures the response induced by the direct interaction between the drug and its receptor.
-NAb interferes with this interaction, hindering drug function and thereby diminishing the assay response.
+In NAb assay development, this format utilizes a cell line expressing the target receptor and measures the response induced by the drug’s direct interaction with its receptor.
+NAb interferes with this interaction, hindering drug function and diminishing the assay response.
+The neutralizing antibody test plays a critical role in evaluating the efficacy of therapeutic interventions, particularly in immunotherapy and biologics.

 Agonist: Direct Cell Based Assay